Helen Leach - Counselling for Adults, Teenagers & Children (BACP Accredited)

 |Face to face counselling:||Yes|

-* Tuesday * Wednesday * Thursday * * Saturday mornings * Please contact me for availability.
+* Monday * Tuesday * Wednesday * Thursday * After school and early evening appointments.
+Please contact me for availability.
 All enquiries are treated in confidence.

 Types of client